-System variance effects describe cases when a change in a population's level of ITV leads to outcome variation at the population level, even if there is no direct trait-outcome covariation.
+System variance effects describe cases when a change in a population's level of ITV leads to outcome variation at the population level, even if there is no trait-outcome covariation.
 Notably, studies in our collection focusing on such variance effects were predominantly theoretical and focused on intraspecific social interactions.
 For example, theory suggests that the level of ITV in fecundity can alter patterns of relatedness within neighbourhoods, which can in turn produce outcome variation at the group level (Rodrigues and Gardner 2013).

 Prime examples of systemic variance effects concern ITV in competitive ability.
 For example, cooperative food sharing can emerge with greater variation in resource acquisition between individuals (Uitdehaag 2011, Barta 2016).
 Contrastingly, in hierarchical populations, greater ITV in competitive foraging ability may reduce cooperative foraging as it becomes detrimental to lower ranked individuals (Ranta et al. 1993).
 This is reflected in three-spined sticklebacks who prefer schooling with similar-sized individuals (e.g. Ranta et al. 1992).
 These findings suggest that phenotypic similarity in competitive ability can also promote cooperative outcomes within social groups, despite the common assumption that there is more competition between phenotypically similar individuals (see Barker et al. 2017).
 The direction of the effect may also be context-dependent, for example in a producer-scrounger game, when resources are scarce, individuals become less likely to exploit food patches found by others as the variation in competitive ability increases, because only the most competitive individuals have a chance to scrounge the few encountered food patches (Lee et al. 2016).
 But if resources are plenty, scrounging frequency goes up with increasing ITV in competitive ability because more individuals have the chance to take advantage of the large number of encountered food patches.
 In competition for mating partners, if there is ITV in strength, costly displays can evolve that help resolve potential fights and thus reduce antagonistic interactions (McNamara and Leimar 2010).
 Again, this effect can also go in the other direction.
 Franz et al. (2011) find that in a model with non-heritable variation in fighting ability, increasing ability of interacting individuals to accurately assess who is strongest destabilizes cooperative turn-taking strategies.
 Thus, the interaction should become more antagonistic with increasing ITV in fighting ability.

-Furthermore, genetic variation in traits related to competitive ability such as body size can lead to indirect genetic effects.
-For example, Marjanovic et al. 2018 studied a model with intraspecific variation in body size where an individual's growth depended on both its own trait and the difference in trait compared to an interacting individual, multiplied by an interaction coefficient.
-The interaction coefficient could range from antagonistic (larger individuals behaved aggressively towards smaller individuals) to cooperative (larger individuals helped smaller individuals) and coevolved with trait variation.
-There is substantial evidence that the level of ITV in competitive ability can lead to outcome variation in intraspecific interactions, while the direction of the effects may be positive or negative and potentially context dependent.
+Furthermore, genetic variation in traits related to competitive ability such as body size can lead to indirect genetic effects, e.g. when larger individuals behave aggressively towards smaller individuals, which further increases the differences in body size.
+These indirect genetic effects may lead to coevolution of variation in traits such as body growth rate with the level of competitiveness-cooperativeness (Marjanovic et al. 2018), such that ITV may be directly related to interaction quality.
+There is substantial evidence that the level of ITV in competitive ability can lead to outcome variation in intraspecific interactions, while the direction of the effects may be positive or negative and potentially context-dependent.